jidn/python-Makefile/README.md

 ### coverage
 It does the same as test and additionally creates a terminal report with lines that missed coverage.
 You can pass additional arguments to coverage use the `arg` command line just like in test.
 To permanently change argument, modify the `COVER_ARG` argument in Makefile.

 If `PACKAGE` is empty, python files are in the same directory as Makefile, the you should use a coveragerc file to omit the ENV directory from the coverage search.
-Copy the following to `.coveragerc` (replace ${ENV} with the correct directory) and append "--cov-config .coveragerc" to `COVER_ARG` .
+Makefile will create a `.coveragerc` file for you in this case and then stop make execution.
+Rerun make it will find the `.coveragerc` and append "--cov-config .coveragerc" to `COVER_ARG`.

+Here is the created `.coveragerc` with a placeholder for your environment directory.

 ```
 [run]
-omit=${ENV}
+omit=${ENV}/*
 ```

 ### clean clean-all